SonetShaji6/LifeSync/README.md

 # LifeSync

-LifeSunc is a **MERN stack personal management application** designed to organize and simplify daily life.
+LifeSync is a **MERN stack personal management application** designed to organize and simplify daily life.
 It provides secure storage, family collaboration, medical record management, task and study planning, reminders, and more — all in one place.

 ---